Geometric influences: Introduction

-where $c>0$ is a universal constant. \end{Theorem} The result extends to a larger set of log-concave measures called Boltzmann measures (see Definition \ref{def:boltzmann}), and is tight up to the constant factor.
-The proof uses the relation between geometric influences and the $h$-influences defined in~\cite{keller09b}, combined with isoperimetric estimates for the underlying probability measures.
+The result extends to the family of Boltzmann measures (see Definition~\ref{defboltzmann}), and is tight up to the constant factor.
+The proof uses the\vadjust{\goodbreak} relation between geometric influences and the $h$-influences defined in \cite{keller09b}, combined with isoperimetric estimates for the underlying probability measures.

-Using the same methods, we obtain analogues of Talagrand's bound on the vector of influences~\cite{Talagrand1}, and of Friedgut's theorem stating that a function with a low sum of influences essentially depends on a few coordinates~\cite{Friedgut1}. \begin{Theorem} Consider the product spaces $\mathbb R^n$ endowed with the product Gaussian measure $\mu^{\otimes n}$.
-For any Borel-measurable set $A \subset \Real^n$, we have: \begin{enumerate} \item If $\mu^{\otimes n}(A)=t$, then
+Using the same methods, we obtain analogs of Talagrand's bound on the vector of influences \cite{Talagrand1} and of Friedgut's theorem stating that a function with a low sum of influences essentially depends on a few coordinates \cite{Friedgut1}. \begin{Theorem} Consider the product spaces $\mathbb R^n$ endowed with the product Gaussian measure $\mu^{\otimes n}$.
+For any Borel-measurable set $A \subset\Real^n$, we have: \begin{longlist}[(2)] \item[(1)] if $\mu^{\otimes n}(A)=t$, then